Bobby Witt Jr. Player Props: Royals vs. Orioles

 Bobby Witt Jr. At The Plate

-- Witt Jr. has four doubles, two triples, five home runs and seven walks while hitting .221.
+- Witt Jr. is batting .222 with four doubles, three triples, five home runs and seven walks.

-- He has hit a long ball in five games this year (16.7%), leaving the park in 3.9% of his trips to the dish.
+- He has hit a home run in five games this season (16.1%), homering in 3.8% of his plate appearances.

-- Witt Jr. has driven in a run in 10 games this season (33.3%), including one multiple-RBI game.
+- Witt Jr. has driven in a run in 11 games this year (35.5%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.